 Many graduates have found international experience obtained as a student to be valuable later in their careers.
 The School is developing special initiatives to facilitate such experiences, and it has a longstanding five-week summer program at Imperial College London in which students receive six credit hours of elective credit and credit for CHBE 4200.

 Finally, although the focus of the curriculum is development of technical skills, it has elements geared to enhance communication, teamwork, and business skills.

-Special opportunities exist for students wishing to pursue minors or certificates in fields of particular interest, and students are encouraged to explore the frontiers of knowledge through involvement in faculty-directed research.
+Special opportunities exist for students wishing to pursue minors or certificates in fields of particular interest.
+The School of Chemical and Biomolecular Engineering participates in the interdisciplinary Energy Systems minor and offers a Pulp & Paper certificate.

-Due to the sequence of courses and the order in which they must be taken, students who transfer into the school of Chemical and Biomolecular Engineering (ChBE) from another university should expect to be enrolled for a minimum of six terms (a term is a semester or a summer session).
+Due to the sequence of courses and the order in which they must be taken, students who transfer into the school of Chemical and Biomolecular Engineering (ChBE) from another university should expect to be enrolled for a minimum of six semesters (Fall, Spring, Summer).
 If, for financial aid purposes, insurance, etc., students are required to be full-time, they should transfer to Georgia Tech having sufficient non-chemical and biomolecular engineering courses remaining to enroll full-time for six terms.
 All prerequisites and co-requisites must be followed.

-The BS in Chemical and Biomolecular Engineering program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.
+The B.S. in Chemical and Biomolecular Engineering degree program is accredited by the Engineering Accreditation Commission of ABET, www.abet.org.